0xPARC/0xparc-intro-book/easy/src/ot.typ

 <ot>

 Alice has $n$ messages $x_1, dots, x_n$.
-For simplicity we'll assume the messages are pairwise distinct (if not, one can pad them with random bits).
+We'll assume the messages are essentially unrelated to each other (since we could always pad them with random bits).
 Bob wants to request the $i$-th message, without letting Alice learn anything about the value of $i$.
 Alice wants to send Bob $x_i$, without letting him learn anything about the other $n-1$ messages.
 An _oblivious transfer (OT)_ allows Alice to transfer a single message to Bob, but she remains oblivious as to which message she has transferred.
 We'll see two simple protocols to achieve this.

 (In fact, for two-party computation, we only need "1-of-2 OT":